by Cynthia M. Johnson, MA

 Encopresis is the passage of stool in places other than the toilet.
-It is most often an involuntary action.
-Encopresis is often called stool soiling because of the stains left on underwear.
+It is often done without control.
+It can happen in children older than four years of age.

 The main symptom is the accidental passage of stool, usually into the underwear.
-Other symptoms may include:
+Other problems may be:

 When Should I Call the Doctor?

-Call the doctor if your child has stool staining in his underwear.
-The doctor can help find the underlying cause.
+Call the doctor if your child is passing stool in places other than the toilet.

 Family Doctor—American Academy of Family Physicians